 International entry requirements:

-For September 2020 and September 2021 entry: If English is not your first language you'll need IELTS 6.0 (Academic) with minimum 5.5 in each component or above.
+For September 2021 entry: If English is not your first language you'll need IELTS 6.0 (Academic) with minimum 5.5 in each component or above.
 For more information check out our international entry requirements.